en-di/en-di.org/content/being-authentic-and-not-giving-a-damn/index.md

 spent many hours with myself and talked obsessively about my feelings with anyone who would listen to try and pinpoint why I felt the way I felt.

-One of the things that I've realised was that I value deep emotional connections more than anything else: having authentic relationships has always been my first priority.
+One of the things that I've realized was that I value deep emotional connections more than anything else: having authentic relationships has always been my first priority.
 But it only became obvious when I heard Brené Brown's talk about
 vulnerability: I had a surge of emotions and a feeling of being truly seen and